 - Read product labels to ensure that they are not expired.

 - Avoid sharing makeup products to avoid infections.

 Equally important is to remove makeup before bedtime.
 A lot of us have gone to bed with our makeup on, waking up feeling guilty even though it is not the right thing to do.
 But, make that effort to remove makeup before bedtime.
 You’d not just be doing your skin a favor, but your eyes too.

 6. Quit Smoking Or Never Start

 Smoking is a bad habit and is injurious to health, causing health conditions like heart diseases, stroke, and cancer.
 But, many people go ahead with it, especially if they’ve been doing it for too long and it can do a lot more to health, including your eyes.
-Research shows that smoking increases the risk of age-related macular degeneration (AMD).4 Smoking is a physical addiction and a psychological habit and quitting overnight may not be possible for all.
-If you are planning to quit, you can begin with this START plan.5
+Research shows that smoking increases the

 - S – Set a quit date.